Newspaper Page Text

 ing, claims that she was the com

-mon-law wife of Clarence King.
+mon-law wife of Clarence King,

-white o0il millionaire, who died
+white oil millionaire, who died

-imore than thirty years ago.
+more than thirty years ago.

-The woman, Mrs. Ada F. King,
+The woman.
+Mrs. Ada F. King,

 (137-55 Kalmia street, Flushing, has

-}med the suit against the trustees
+(filed the suit against the trustees

 of the dead man's estate in an ef